emersion/kanshi/README.md

 This is a Wayland equivalent for tools like [autorandr]. kanshi can be used on Wayland compositors supporting the wlr-output-management protocol.

-Join the IRC channel: ##emersion on Freenode.
+Join the IRC channel: #emersion on Libera Chat.

 ## Building